yuyangdu01/LLM4VQA_CL_TMI/README.md

 ## Data Preparation
-* For datasets, we use [EndoVis17](https://arxiv.org/abs/2305.11692), [EndoVis18](https://arxiv.org/abs/2206.11053), [DAISI-VQA](https://github.com/yuyangdu01/LLM-CL-VQA/tree/main/DAISI_VQA), [LRSP-VQA](LRSP-VQA)
+* For datasets, we use [EndoVis17](https://arxiv.org/abs/2305.11692), [EndoVis18](https://arxiv.org/abs/2206.11053), [DAISI-VQA](https://github.com/yuyangdu01/LLM-CL-VQA/tree/main/DAISI_VQA), [LRSP-VQA](LRSP_VQA)

-* How we constructed the DAISI-VQA dataset:
+* How we constructed the LRSP-VQA dataset:

-  The original DAISI dataset contains images and instructional texts of various surgical procedures on different organs.
-Each procedure consists of multiple images with corresponding instructional texts.
-We first clean the original DAISI dataset by deleting irrelevant images and confusing descriptions.
-We then generate QA pairs according to the text description for each image.
-Eventually, we obtained a new VQA dataset referred to as DAISI-VQA.
-Please see our paper for details about using in-context learning (ICL) for QA pair generation.
+  The LRSP-VQA dataset was built using 36 robotic surgery videos from YouTube, segmented into 150 phase-aligned clips to maintain instrument consistency.
+From these, over 10,000 frames were extracted and paired with corresponding transcribed surgical narrations.
+Using GPT-3.5, QA pairs were automatically generated from these textual descriptions (following DAISI-VQA's methodology), followed by expert validation to ensure accuracy.

 * Training and test data split